budget-nadi© FijiPocketGuide.com

 Visit Wailoaloa Beach

-Although it’s not the perfect white sand beaches Fiji’s outer islands are known for, Wailoaloa and New Town Beach are Nadi’s version of beach time in Fiji.
-Both areas are packed with resorts, most of which are budget resorts but are well worth considering as a base for exploring the Mamanuca Islands and the surrounding Nadi area.
+Although it’s not the perfect white sand beach for which Fiji’s outer islands are known, Wailoaloa Beach is Nadi’s version of beach time in Fiji.
+The area is packed with resorts, most of which are budget resorts but are well worth considering as a base for exploring the Mamanuca Islands and the surrounding Nadi area.
 Boat excursions, particularly with the Mana Flyer, depart from the resorts at Wailoaloa Beach, giving you the opportunity to visit some of Fiji’s paradise islands without paying luxury prices.
-Check out 5 Ways to Get to the Mamanuca Islands for more information.
+Check out the 5 Ways to Get to the Mamanuca Islands for more information.

 fiji-nadi-budget© FijiPocketGuide.com